-Current Views in Allergy, Asthma and Immunology is a multi-media course offering six in-depth presentations covering current topics most frequently requested by enrollees.
+Current Views in Allergy, Asthma and Immunology is a multi-media course offering five in-depth presentations covering current topics most frequently requested by enrollees.

 Three options are available:

 This program is supported by educational grants from Meda, Merck, and Sunovion.

 Georgia Regents University reserves the right to rearrange or change the schedule of programs if necessary.

 “Diagnostic Evaluation of Perioperative Anaphylaxis”

 Professor of Medicine and Pediatrics